-At the same time, your child’s brain is still developing rapidly, bringing increased emotional maturity, social skills and thinking abilities.
+At the same time, your child’s brain is developing rapidly, bringing increased emotional maturity, social skills and thinking abilities.

-Developing social skills
+Developing your child’s social skills

 Although you’re not there when your child is at school, there’s still a lot you can do to help him develop his social skills: